 |Cost||Cost per 1,000 impressions (CPM)||Reach||Absolute lift||Lifted users||Cost-per-lifted user|

 If you look at absolute lift only, Campaign 1 seems to perform better than Campaign 2.
-But at the same cost, Campaign 2 drove 50% more lifted users, at a 66% lower CPM, and with a 33% more efficient cost per lifted user.
+But at the same cost, Campaign 2 drove 50% more lifted users, at a 66% lower CPM, and with a 33% more efficient Cost per lifted user.

 Headroom brand lift

-The impact your ads had on increasing positive feelings towards your brand or product compared to the positive growth potential your brand or product could have gotten.
+Headroom brand lift is the impact your ads had on increasing positive feelings towards your brand or product compared to the positive growth potential your brand or product could have gotten.
 This metric is calculated by dividing absolute lift by 1 minus the positive response rate of the baseline group.
 For example, an increase from 20% to 40% in the positive survey responses between the exposed group and the baseline groups represents a headroom lift of 25%.

 Relative brand lift